MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 1. Copy the `psql` command.

-    The app password will be displayed only once, so be sure to copy the password somewhere safe.
-If you forget your password, you can create a new one.

 ## Step 3.
 Create a new role

 1. Open a new terminal window, run the `psql` command, and enter your app password.

-    Now that you're logged in, you can create a new role in the `mz_roles` table.
+1. Now that you're logged in, you can create a new role in the `mz_roles` table:

     ```sql
     CREATE ROLE dev_role;